eProsima/Integration-Service-docs/docs/use_cases.rst

 For a system made of *N* components, this means that the number of new software parts to add grows as *N* rather than *N²*.

-Notice that :code:`integration-service` already provides the **System-Handle** for most of the more common protocols.
+Notice that :code:`integration-service` already provides the **System-Handle** for some of the most common protocols.

 .. image:: LARGER_SYSTEM.png